iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 ### Mobilome/accessory genome comparison

-By working with a joint assembly graph of all samples, we are able very simply to pull out a presence/absence heatmap of contigs across samples.
+By working with a joint assembly graph of all samples, we are able very simply to pull out a presence/absence heatmap of contigs (we restricted to contigs >500bp)  across samples.
 See

 [Figure 7](#figure-7)